Rejsztokiemie

 Rejsztokiemie (Raistiniai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 6 km south of Puńsk, 14 km north-west of Sejny, and 121 km north of the regional capital Białystok.

 History

 The noble village of the Grodno economy was located at the end of the 18th century in the Grodno district of the Trakai Voivodeship.

 In 1888 the population of the village was numbered at 276 people with 37 houses.